Please note: To guarantee 2024 shipment of Fundamentals of College Admission Counseling,

 This chapter provides an overview of key historical aspects of school counseling and the movement toward college and career counseling, legislation, and its impacts on school counseling, the 2024 CACREP Standards, the ASCA National Model and additional resources, and a review of college and career counseling within the context of the multi-tiered system of supports.

-Dr. Jennifer N. Kirk is in her 13th year as a School Counseling Curriculum Leader.
+Jennifer N. Kirk, EdD is in her 13th year as a School Counseling Curriculum Leader.
 She also served as a K-12, Middle and High School Counselor over the last 25 years.
 Kirk is a consultant with Counselors for Computing – National Center for Women and Information Technology, NPR, MindShift, K-12 Dive and PublicSource.
 She was featured on the NBC Nightly News series “Checking in on America’s high schools in this unprecedented year” throughout the 2020-2021 school year.
 Kirk has served in various leadership roles; Board Chair and Secretary of PSCA, committee member with PACAC and NACAC, committee member and board director with PASAP.
 Kirk has presented locally, statewide and nationally on topics including college and career readiness, leadership, LGBTQ+, advocacy, mentorship and consultation, mental health and more.
 She has and continues to work diligently to advocate for all students and create inclusive environments to allow all students access to positive outcomes.
 Kirk was awarded the 2014 PSCA High School Counselor of the year, 2018 Duquesne University Counseling Supervisor of the Year, and was a 2019 College Board Recognized Counselor.

 Karen Rubican is the School Counselor Advisor for the Pennsylvania Department of Education.
 A licensed professional counselor holding national board certification, her undergraduate degree is in Psychology from California University of PA; she holds master’s degrees in Community Counseling Services and K-12 Education Administration, as well as K-12 School Counseling and Advanced Graduate Studies certifications from Duquesne University.
 Her career began working for Allegheny County Department of Human Services, then coordinated the Court-Teams grant for ZERO TO THREE/Allegheny County Children’s Court, and the College/Career Counseling grant for Woodland Hills School District, which culminated in recognition as the outstanding multi-level career development program by the Pennsylvania School Counselor Association.
 Karen began working at Canon-McMillan High School in 2009 and oversaw postsecondary, career, scholarships, National Merit, school counselor communications and more while directly supporting a caseload of approximately 400 students.
 Recognized as the 2018 Secondary School Counselor of the Year by PSCA, she was a finalist for the AASA Women in School Leader award in 2018.